ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 # type exotic = [ `Guayaba | `Maracuya | `Papaya ];;
 ```

 Named polymorphic variants are always exact.
 It is not possible to give names to closed or open type constraints.
+Named polymorphic variants correspond to simple variants.

 ### Type extension